 Idealic, to build a plane right after lecture

-The largest part of the building is occupied by the workshop, which offers enough space for the large aircraft components and starting this year also houses a CNC machine for the university racing team and the green team, which we can also use for our work.
+The largest part of the building is occupied by the workshop, which offers enough space for the large aircraft components.
 A separate area also houses metalworking machines such as two lathes, a milling machine and a drilling machine.